-The following table summarizes the fair value, the amortized cost and unrealized holding gains (losses) on our marketable securities as of June 30, 2015 and 2014:
+The following table summarizes the fair value, the amortized cost and unrealized holding gains (losses) on our marketable securities as of June 30, 2016 and 2015:

-Fair Value Cost Unrealized Gains Un realized Losses (Dollars in Thousands) June 30, 2015: U.S. corporate bonds \$ 59,197 \$ 59,223 \$ 8 \$ (34) Total short-term marketable securities \$ 59,197 \$ 59,223 \$ 8 \$ (34) U.S. corporate bonds \$ 3,047 \$ 3,055 \$ \$ (8) Total long-term marketable securities \$ 3,047 \$ 3,055 \$ - \$ (8) June 30, 2014: U.S. corporate bonds \$ 67,619 \$ 67,587 \$ 39 \$ (7) Total short-term marketable securities \$ 67,619 \$ 67,587 \$ 39 \$ (7) U.S. corporate bonds \$ 31,270 \$ 31,290 \$ 1 \$ (21) Total long-term marketable securities \$ 31,270 \$ 31,290 \$ 1 \$ (21)
+Fair Value Cost Cost - nrealized Gains τ Inrealized Losses (Dollars in Thou ısands) June 30, 2016: U.S. corporate bonds with maturities less than one year \$ 3,006 \$ 3,006 \$ \$ Total short-term marketable securities \$ 3,006 \$ 3,006 \$ \$ June 30, 2015: U.S. corporate bonds with maturities less than one year \$ 59,197 \$ 59,223 \$ 8 \$ (34) Total short-term marketable securities \$ 59,197 \$ 59,223 \$ 8 \$ (34) U.S. corporate bonds with maturities greater than one year \$ 3,047 \$ 3,055 \$ \$ (8) Total long-term marketable securities \$ 3,047 \$ 3,055 \$ \$ (8)

 Our marketable securities are classified as available-for-sale and reported at fair value on the consolidated balance sheets.
 Net unrealized gains (losses) are reported as a separate component of accumulated other comprehensive income, net of tax.
 Realized gains and losses on investments are recognized in earnings as incurred.
-Our investments consist primarily of investment grade fixed income corporate debt securities with maturity dates ranging from July 2015 through August 2016 as of June 30, 2015 and from July 2014 through May 2016 as of June 30, 2014, respectively.
+Our investments consist primarily of investment grade fixed income corporate debt securities with maturity dates in August 2016 as of June 30, 2016 and ranging from July 2015 through August 2016 as of June 30, 2015.

-We review our marketable securities for impairment at each reporting period to determine if any of our securities have experienced an other-thantemporary decline in fair value in accordance with the provisions of ASC Topic 320, Investments-Debt and Equity Securities.
+We review our marketable securities for impairment at each reporting period to determine if any of our securities have experienced an other-than-temporary decline in fair value in accordance with the provisions of ASC Topic 320, Investments-Debt and Equity Securities.
 We consider factors, such as the length of time and extent to which the market value has been less than the cost, the financial condition and near-term prospects of the issuer, our intent to sell, or whether it is more likely than not we will be required to sell the investment before recovery of its amortized cost basis.
-If we believe that an other-thantemporary decline in fair value has occurred, we write down the investment to fair value and recognize the credit loss in earnings and the non-credit loss in accumulated other comprehensive income.
-During fiscal 2015 and 2014, our marketable securities were not considered other-than-temporarily impaired and, as such, we did not recognize impairment losses during the periods then ended.
+If we believe that an other-than-temporary decline in fair value has occurred, we write down the investment to fair value and recognize the credit loss in earnings and the non-credit loss in accumulated other comprehensive income.
+During fiscal 2016 and 2015, our marketable securities were not considered other-than-temporarily impaired and, as such, we did not recognize impairment losses during the periods then ended.
 Unrealized losses are attributable to changes in interest rates.